 Round Top, TX

-Tanner Saunders: With a population of less than 100, Round Top, Texas, is charming and quaint but full of little surprises like Royers Cafe and the eclectic Junk Gypsy shop where you can find plenty of treasures for your home.
+Tanner Saunders (The Points Guy): With a population of less than 100, Round Top, Texas, is charming and quaint but full of little surprises like Royers Cafe and the eclectic Junk Gypsy shop where you can find plenty of treasures for your home.
 It’s the kind of place where people sit on the porch drinking coffee while the world slowly passes by.
 However, twice a year, the sleepy town wakes up, for a miles-long antique festival during which thousands of people come to shop for odds and ends.

 Joey Skladany: Greenville more than lives up to its name with an abundance of outdoor spaces and trails to walk, bike, and picnic, but it swaps the green for orange, yellow, and red during fall, offering a nature-forward oasis for anyone lucky enough to pop in for a visit.
 After a day of exploration, head downtown, where dozens of establishments show off local talent at art galleries, restaurants and cafes, and boutique clothing stores.
 It resembles the quaint Southern town that’s often depicted in Hallmark Movies and is a wonderful alternative to livelier and more touristy Charleston.